mirrexagon/lua-irc-engine/README.md

 ```

 Handler functions can be set and cleared with `irc:set_handler(command, func)` and `irc:clear_handler(command)`, and this works much the same as with senders.

+## State
+The state variable passed to a sender or handler is used to store module state.
+Each module gets its own state table, which is passed to every sender and handler it added when they are called.
+When a module is loaded, its state table is initialised to an empty table.

+This state table is useful for sets of handlers that need to, for example, receive data over multiple IRC messages, such as NAMES and MOTD.

+**Important:** If you add a sender or handler via `irc:set_sender()` or `irc:set_handler()` directly and not via a module, it won't have any state associated with it, and so the state variable passed to it will be `nil`.

 # Modules and the standard modules